Wooden window frames, glass panes

 Collected from demolished buildings in Mecca, these colourful panes of glass belong to the disappearing fabric of the city.
 Objects harvested from a perpetually changing place, they provide a literal 'window' onto the past and a former way of life.

 The collection of the windows started as a bemused fascination as part of the 100 Found Objects series, and developed into an obsession.
-The first few Ahmed encountered were anachronistic artefacts, sat on the floor decoratively, or piled carelessly with the detritus of demolition.
+The first few were encountered as anachronistic artefacts, sat on the floor decoratively, or piled carelessly with the detritus of demolition.

-Having amassed more than 100, they feel less exceptional, less like one-offs, but, somehow, even more precious in their proliferation.
-Their former existence as windows implies ways of looking, portals.
+Their former existence as windows implies ways of looking, portals to the past.
 It’s important for me to find and preserve objects which allow us to do this.
-Modes of looking and observing are important across many of my works and especially in ‘Desert of Pharan’ – I use the lens of a camera, I love viewfinders, window features contained within images.
-These windows without purpose become objects that speak about the refusal to look to or acknowledge the past, I’m resisting this."
+These windows without purpose become objects that speak about the refusal to look to or acknowledge the past, I’m resisting this.
+Ahmed Mater2018